 All existing rights on the coming into force of the new regulations will be maintained and transitory measures will be put into place.
 The proposed regulations will establish a mandatory one-time conversion of ground staked claims to grid-based claims called "unit claims" depicted on a map, with the exception of claims subject to existing leases which will not be converted.

 As there will be no more reduction of claims on the ground by staking using reduced area tags, the reduction of the area of the existing (ground) leases, which is currently possible on renewal, will not be allowed anymore.
-However, it will be possible to reduce the unit claims once a year or the leases of unit claims on renewal by simply removing units from the claims using the Map Selection System.
+However, it will be possible to reduce the unit claims once a year or the leases of unit claims on renewal by simply removing units from the claims using the online Map Selection System.

 Why don't you allow for the maintenance of existing ground staked claims and are you proposing a mandatory conversion?

-After analysis on the pros and cons of the optional conversion of ground staked claims into unit grid-based claims, INAC determined that the optional conversion would not be internally sustainable on administrative and technical points of view.
+After analysis on the pros and cons of the optional conversion of ground staked claims into unit grid-based claims, INAC determined that the optional conversion would not be sustainable on administrative and technical points of view.
 In addition, the optional conversion, in requiring the maintenance of two regimes of mineral rights administration in parallel - one for ground claims and one for unit claims - would have resulted in a much more complex regulatory framework.